Lehman examiner’s report: London was the ‘Guantanamo Bay’ of finance

 “Unbeknownst to the investing public, rating agencies, government regulators, and Lehman’s board of directors, Lehman reverse engineered the firm’s net leverage ratio for public consumption.”

-Naturally it came to London where “magic circle” law firm Linklaters was only too happy to oblige.
-One assumes that Linklaters’ hunger for fees had dulled any ethical antennae.
-It appears to have had fewer qualms about lending its name to such sophisticated swindling than lawyers across the pond (it’s also worth remembering that Linklaters was the principal legal adviser to Royal Bank of Scotland on its disastrous €71bn takeover of ABN Amro).
+Naturally, it came to London where Linklaters was only too happy to oblige.
+One assumes that Linklaters’ hunger for fees dulled any ethical antennae (if it ever had any).
+The “magic circle” law firm appears to have had fewer qualms about lending its name to sophisticated swindling along these lines than lawyers across the pond (it’s also worth remembering that Linklaters was the principal legal adviser to Royal Bank of Scotland on its disastrous €71bn takeover of ABN Amro).

 The same applied to Lehman’s use of Ernst & Young as its UK auditors.
-The “Big Four” accountancy firm was no less reluctant to lend its imprimatur to Lehman’s sleight-of-hand.
-No questions asked as long as the fees — $31bn in 2007 — were paid (for further analysis of the shamelessness of the ‘Big Four’ audit firms click here).
+The London office of the surprisingly pliable “Big Four” accountancy firm was no less reluctant to lend its imprimatur to Lehman’s sleight-of-hand.
+No questions were asked, as long as the fees — $31bn in 2007 — were paid (for further analysis of the shamelessness of ‘Big Four’ audit firms click here).

 Lehman’s choice of jurisdiction is telling.

-The 2000 Financial Services and Markets Acthelped institute a regulatory vacuum in the UK.
+The 2000 Financial Services & Markets Act helped institute a regulatory vacuum in the UK.
 It did this by, among other things, decreeing that the FSA “must consider the international mobility of the financial business” before taking enforcement action against financial institutions and “avoid damaging the UK’s competitiveness”.
 In other words, Tony Blair’s government created a regulator that was specifically asked to put the interests of the Square Mile above the rule of law.
-(I learnt this from Nick Cohen’s Observer article “Shock!
+(I learnt about this from Nick Cohen’s excellent recent Observer article “Shock!
 City slickers are arrested“)

 It was little wonder that in 2002-08 London became known as “Guantanamo Bay of finance” to US investment bankers.
-The FSMA ensured they were able to get away with things here that would have never got past regulators in America.
-It was for this that AIG chose the City of London as base for its disastrous “Financial Products Group” led by Joe Cassano, the “Man With a Three Trillion Dollar Price on his Head”.
+The FSMA ensured they were able to get away with things here that would never have got past regulators in America (in much the same way as the US perpetrated abuses in the Cuban enclave that wouldn’t have been carried out back home).

-Senior Lehman executives — presumably including Fuld — and E&Y were fully aware of the use of Repo 105 to fraudulently misrepresent the bank’s figures, according to the Valukas report, which has detonated a series of timebombs that will continue to reverberate across the financial landscape for months to come.
+Senior Lehman executives — presumably including Fuld — and Ernst & Young were fully aware of the use of Repo 105 to fraudulently misrepresent the bank’s figures, according to the Valukas report, which has detonated a series of timebombs that are likely to continue to reverberate across the financial landscape for months to come.

 Valukas, senior partner of New York law firm Jenner & Block, suggested there are “colorable” claims (ones that would be plausible to a jury) against Fuld, Christopher O’Meara (Lehman’s head of risk), and two of Lehman’s former chief financial officers, Erin Callan and Ian Lowitt.

 Lynn E Turner, a former SEC chief accountant, accused E&Y of abdicating responsibility by not presenting its concerns to Lehman’s audit committee.
-He told the New York Times.
+He (yes it is a man) told the New York Times.

 “This is pretty aggressive and pretty abusive.
 I don’t know how under GAAP this follows the rules whatsoever.
 It reeks of an auditor who is beholden to management.”